-Co-creator of VeggieTales and now vice president of creative development for Big Idea, Mike Nawrocki oversaw the production of the July release VeggieTales: Sweetpea Beauty-A Girl After God's Own Heart, the first-ever episode just for girls.
+Co-creator of VeggieTales and now vice president of creative development for Big Idea, Mike Nawrocki oversaw the production of this month's release, Sweetpea Beauty—A Girl After God's Own Heart, the first-ever VeggieTales episode just for girls.

 How did the idea of a girls-only episode come about?

-In what ways did you change what you usually do, to reach this niche audience?
+What did you do differently to reach this niche audience?

 We didn't really change much of what we usually do in that, with any story, you want to try to write from a place of experience and truth.
-You need to speak to your audience with the story you are telling-whatever the niche.
-We needed to be sure that the emotional tone of Snoodlerella (on the Sweetpea DVD) and Sweeetpea Beauty really spoke to the hearts girls, the intended audience.
+You need to speak to your audience with the story you are telling—whatever the niche.
 As male writers, we needed to rely on the input and feedback of our wives, daughters and female co-workers.

 Isn't the message of Sweetpea one that boys need to hear, too?

 Absolutely.
-I think boys are also under a tremendous amount of pressure in our culture to "look good."
+Boys are also under a tremendous amount of pressure in our culture to "look good."
 The message that God looks at the heart and not on our outward appearance is also important for boys.
-As Petunia says on the closing countertop, "Anyone can learn a thing or two from a princess story, Larry."
+As Petunia says (in closing), "Anyone can learn a thing or two from a princess story, Larry."